Jcbnunez/uvm-fqr/Practicums/Pract11_SLiM_selection.md

 The first part of the code in SLiM scripts usually define all important stuff about the genome.
 These commands are included within the initialize call:

-# Part 1: Population genetic models
+# Part 1: Basic population genetic models

 ## Introduce a new adaptive mutation with `addNewDrawnMutation`
 Explore how often mutations fix or go extinct?
 Why?